 Purpose and Need

-There are four core problems that the U.S. 50 project will address.
-They are:
+There four core problems that the U.S. 50 project addressed are:

 - Congestion.
 There are high levels of traffic congestion through downtown North Vernon.

 - Safety.
 There is a high crash frequency on U.S. 50 through North Vernon.

 - Accessibility.
 An improved transportation network is required to meet the accessibility demands of new employment, as well as residential and economic development.